 Source for performance figures: Financial Express

 The manager is cautious in his outlook for the UK economy.
+Central Bank policy has driven equity valuations to unsustainable highs, and interest rate rises on the horizon could cause equity prices to fall and stunt the tender green shoots of any economic recovery.
+The manager feels many high quality companies are now overvalued, so has shifted the portfolio away from these businesses and towards areas which are less highly valued.
 He has reduced exposure to the economically-sensitive financial sector and increased the fund’s holdings in defensive businesses in the pharmaceutical, tobacco and utility sectors.

 The team has significant experience managing equity income funds.
 Their approach has been consistent throughout and a focus on cash-generative companies with the ability to reliably increase dividends has served them well.